Bachelor of Science, Master of Science, and Doctoral Degrees in Biomedical Engineering

 Professional Track: 30 credits

-At least 27 credit hours of coursework.3 Math credits, 3 Life Science credits, 15 BME Elective credits (9+3+3) and, 6 Engineering Management credits.
+At least 27 credit hours of coursework.3 Math credits, 3 Life Science credits, 15 BME Elective credits (9+3+3), and 6 Engineering Management credits.

 3 credit hours of project credit.